 Reprieve works closely with its sister organisation, Reprieve US.
 Reprieve US is an independent s503(c)(1) entity with a separate Board of Trustees.
-As at July 2021, Reprieve US employs a Deputy Director, two staff attorneys, one caseworker and a number of 12-month academic fellows.
+As at July 2023, Reprieve US employs a Deputy Director and an advocacy officer, and is recruiting a senior staff attorney.
+Reprieve US also engages a number of 12-month academic fellows.
 Reprieve works in close partnership with Reprieve US and benefits from its direct advocacy in the US, its relationship with the US media and funders, and its ability to litigate in the US.